 8 Look beyond Financial and Customer Indicators

 Financial indicators, such as revenue and profit, and customer metrics, including engagement and referral rate, are the two most common indicator types in my experience.
 While these metrics are undoubtedly important, they are not sufficient.
 Say your product is meeting its revenue and profit goals and that customer engagement and referral rate are high.
 This suggests that your product is doing well and that there is no reason to worry.
 But if at the same time, the team motivation is low or if the code quality is deteriorating, then you should be concerned: These indicators suggest that achieving product success will be much harder in the future.
 You should therefore look beyond financial and customer indicators and complement them with the relevant product, process, and people indicators.

 9 Leverage Trends

 Compare the data you report to other time periods, user groups, or competitors, such as revenue growth over the last six weeks or cancellation rates from quarter to quarter.
 This helps you spot trends, for instance, if revenue is increasing, staying flat, or declining.
 Trends allow you to better understand what’s happening and to take the right actions.
 If a decline in revenue is a one-off occurrence, for instance, then there is probably no reason to be overly worried.
 But if it is a trend, then you should investigate how you can stop and revert it – unless you are about to sunset your product.

 10 Use a Product Scorecard

 Once you have selected the right key performance indicators for your product, you should collect the relevant data and regularly analyse it.
-A product scorecard is a great tool for this job.
-A good scorecard uses the right indicators and helps you spot trends.
-T
+A product scorecard like the on shown below is a great tool for this job.
+An effective scorecard uses the right indicators and helps you spot trends.